Frequently Asked Questions

 Overview

-The Ndege Group, officially Africa’s Sovereign Development Trust (ASDT), is an irrevocable, non-charitable purpose trust established under Seychelles law.
-It aims to secure economic sovereignty and catalyze generational prosperity for Africa by leveraging the continent’s estimated $6.7 trillion in natural resources and a GDP exceeding $3.1 trillion, targeting a $30–40 trillion economy by 2100.
-The organization operates from Nairobi, Kenya, with a trust domicile in The Seychelles and a U.K. mailing address in London.
+The Ndege Group, officially Africa’s Sovereign Development Trust® (ASDT), is an irrevocable, non-charitable purpose trust established under Seychelles law.
+It aims to secure economic sovereignty and catalyse generational prosperity for Africa by leveraging the continent’s estimated multi-trillion-Euro value in natural resources and a GDP exceeding $3.1 trillion, targeting a $30–40 trillion economy by 2100.
+The organisation operates from Nairobi, Kenya, with its primary trust domicile in The Seychelles and a U.K. mailing address in London.

 Mission and Vision